tecnico-sec/Java-Crypto-Details/README.md

 $ mvn exec:java -Dmainclass=pt.ulisboa.tecnico.meic.sirs.RandomImageGenerator -Dexec.args="intro/outputs/otp.png 480 480"
 ```

-You can also modify the class and arguments directly in the pom.xml file.
+You can also modify the class and arguments directly in the `pom.xml` file.

 ### Image files

 The cryptographic operations will be applied to image files, so that its results can be "seen".
-In the directory intro/inputs, you can find three different images:
+In the directory `intro/inputs`, you can find three different images:

-- Tecnico: \*.png, the IST logo
+- Tecnico: \*.png, the IST logo;
-- Tux: \*.png, Tux, the Linux penguin
+- Tux: \*.png, Tux, the Linux penguin;
-- Glider: \*.png, the hacker emblem ([http://www.catb.org/hacker-emblem/](http://www.catb.org/hacker-emblem/))
+- Glider: \*.png, the hacker emblem ([http://www.catb.org/hacker-emblem/](http://www.catb.org/hacker-emblem/)).

 Each one is presented with three different dimensions: 480x480, 960x960, and 2400x2400.
 The resolution number is part of the file name.
-The ImageMixer class is available to facilitate the operations on images.
+The `ImageMixer` class is available to facilitate the operations on images.
-Different code examples are available, such as the RandomImageGenerator, ImageXor, and ImageAESCipher classes.
+Different code examples are available, such as the `RandomImageGenerator`, `ImageXor`, and `ImageAESCipher` classes.

 ### One-Time Pads (Symmetric stream cipher)